agussaputrasijabat/PlacePicker/README.md

 ## DISCLAIMER

-This is a prerelease, which has been made according to our requirements.
-I don't guarantee the performance and code quality of this library, this is an experimentation and all are welcome to send PR for improving performance or finding more simplified ways.
+This is a fork of https://github.com/fantacode/PlacePicker